jostylr/literate-programming-cli/lp.md

 * files.
 Specifying multiple files.
 * no file.
 No file specified should lead to project.md
 * no file, no project.
 What happens if project.md does not exist?
-* bad files.
-What happens if a file is specified that does not exist.
+* bad file.
+What happens if a file is to be loaded but it does not exist.
 * flags.
 A couple of flags to test that out.
 * in.
 A standard input; may need to something fancy.
 * lprc.
 Checks use of lprc.js file